 The most important thing is DO NOT delete your tables in your layout until you have moved over all the past and future bookings you wish to keep in your diary to a new date and table on your new layout.

-When you delete tables that have a booking on them, these bookings are moved to a "non existent" table which can cause problems when moving these and the grid layout view.
-When attempting to delete tables, the system will warn you prior with notification if there is a future booking on that table.
+When you delete tables that have a booking on them, these bookings are moved to a "non existent" table which can cause problems when moving these on the grid layout view.
+When attempting to delete tables, the system will warn you prior with a notification if there is a future booking on that table.
 Past bookings will always be affected but cause no problem if don't need to move them.
 You can view our article here on how to correctly delete tables in simpleERB.